-- 4.1 The "May 2021 Update" of the plan is provided in Appendix 3. - 4.2 The Strategic Assessment outlines key conclusions and recommended changes to the Plan which reflect the current trends and initiatives being developed across the SMP.
-The Plan will provide the framework for the SMP to continue to adapt and deliver against the 5 priority areas. - 4.3 The May 2021 Update of the CSP Plan, provided in Appendix 3, has distributed to SMP and their comments and additions have been incorporated to ensure the partnership is reflected fully within the plan for delivery in year 3 of the action plans.
+- 4.1 The "June 2021 Update" of the plan is provided in Appendix 3. - 4.2 The Strategic Assessment outlines key conclusions and recommended changes to the Plan which reflect the current trends and initiatives being developed across the SMP.
+The Plan will provide the framework for the SMP to continue to adapt and deliver against the 5 priority areas.